Sophia4827/energy_data_analysis/README.md

 # Energy Efficiency Analysis

 This repo contains the analysis notebook for a data science project investigating energy efficiency in buildings.
-Taking the perspective of analysts hired by European architects, we explored which building design features most strongly influence heating and cooling loads — with the goal of informing more energy-efficient building designs that comply with Europe's legal energy mandates.
+Taking the perspective of analysts hired by European architects, we explored which building design features most strongly influence heating and cooling loads, with the goal of informing more energy-efficient building designs that comply with Europe's legal energy mandates.

 - [Analysis Notebook](./Final_Project_Jakob_Cheng,_Donny_Dutcher,_Sophia_Huang,_Kaitlyn_Ip.ipynb): Full pipeline including data exploration, UMAP clustering, linear regression, and random forest feature importance analysis